polterguy/ingen/help-files/InGen/02 - General architecture.md

 settings form, when an administrator chooses to view or edit the settings of the system.
 These Active Event are expected to start out with **[ingen.settings.plugins.]**, for then to have some unique and descriptive name at the end of them.
-Such Active Events are expected to return a widget or a collection of widget, that will be injected into the settigns form, when the form is loaded.
+Such Active Events are expected to return a widget or a collection of widget, that will be injected into the settings form, when the form is loaded.
 Below is an example that will create a checkbox in the settings form for you.